 John also goes on to say some good advice about how to handle duplicate content on your own site:

 - Determine your preferred URLs.

-- Be consistent within your website.
+- Be consistent on your website.

 - Apply 301 permanent redirects where necessary and possible.

 - Implement the rel=”canonical” link element on your pages where you can.
-(Note – Soon we’ll be able to use the Canonical Tag accross multiple sites/domains too.)

 - Use the URL parameter handling tool in Google Webmaster Tools where possible.